Akshat30/cse151Aproject/README.md

 With parameters of: max_depth=15, n_estimators = 50,vmin_samples_split= 5, min_samples_leaf = 2, we found a test error: 371.8593377175866 and train error: 134.97723106462342.
 Overall, the performance of the forest regressor compared to our previous model, at least for test error, is around the same.
 Trying to fix the overfitting by reducing the depth also did not help, as test_error increased overall.
 Overall, this model is not a major improvement from our previous gradient booster regressor.

 ### Analysis and future steps:
 Essentially, while compared to model 1 model 3 has a better testing error, we don't see much improvement from model 2 to model 3.
 It seems that a random forest wasn't able to capture our data any better than the gradient booster.
 Something we would hope to implement perhaps in the future would be a parameter grid for hyperparameterization.
-However, due to time constraints we were not able to this.
+However, due to time constraints we were not able to do this.
 Overall, it seems that throwing a complex model at this data didn't add much, and we will focus on the gradient booster for regression problems related to the dataset.

 # Results
-[TODO LIAM]
+## Model 1:
+For both these models, we got MSE values of around 400, which was pretty poor.
+We are currently in the under-fitting side of the fitting graph as our model produces a line that doesn't fit the data well.
+This was just a baseline model to understand the complexity required so this is expected.

 # Discussion
-In this projet, we wanted to predict the popularity of songs on Spotify given various features of the song.
+In this project, we wanted to predict the popularity of songs on Spotify given various features of the song.
 We hypothesized that some of the features would have significant effects on the popularity, feature such as danceability and energy usually lead to popular pop songs.

 We started with a basic linear regression, as that was the main model we were studying at the time.
 However, using this first linear regression model, we got a very poor MSE, telling us that a more complex model would be required to model the data.
 As the popularity of music is complexly influenced by a variety of factors, a linear model was not a good choice.
 In this model, we also implemented feature engineering as an attempt to improve our mdoel's performance.
 Since this model is more effective at capturing non-linear relationships, we thought it would be better.
 In addition, we used one-hot encoding for categorical variables, introducing features like length of song and length of artist name.
 We hoped looking at all this data would improve the MSE and it did, but the MSE was still pretty poor.